cinderiyi/web-authering/README.md

 This project is part of the Web Authoring course where students complete weekly assignments and upload their work to GitHub repositories.
 The goal of this assignment is to give students hands-on experience in web development and testing.
 The project will help students practice HTML markup and ensure they can view their assignments in a browser as they would appear to the public.

 ## Assignment Details
 - **Objective:** Create a simple HTML page about yourself using the provided instructions.
-- **Technologies Used:** HTML (no CSS, images, or JavaScript except what is required in the instructions).
+- **Technologies Used:** HTML (no CSS, or JavaScript except what is required in the instructions).
 - **File:** `test.html`

 ## Purpose of the Project